sisinflab/warprec/warprec/utils/config/README.md

     - *hopt*: Using the HyperOpt algorithm to explore the search space efficiently.
     - *optuna*: Using the Optuna algorithm to explore the search space efficiently.
     - *bohb*: Using the BOHB algorithm to explore the search space efficiently.
-- **scheduler**: The scheduler used fro hyperparameter optimization.
+- **scheduler**: The scheduler used for hyperparameter optimization.
 Defaults to fifo.
 Supported strategies are:
     - *fifo*: Classic First In First Out.
     - *asha*: The ASHA scheduler for a more optimized scheduling approach.
 - **properties**: A nested section dedicated for strategy and scheduler parameters.